jschof1/moodle-course-extractor/README.md

 # Moodle Document Extractor

-This is a web-based application to extract the contents of Moodle pages and SCORM activities from Moodle backup files (.mbz) and convert them into a .docx document.
+This is a web-based application to extract the text from Moodle pages and SCORM activities from Moodle backup files (.mbz) and convert them into a .docx document.

 The application uses a React-based frontend for the user interface and a Node.js backend for file handling and conversion.